 Radiated performance requirements are only specified for up to 2 demodulation branches.

-If the SAN type 1-O uses polarization diversity and has the ability to maintain isolation between the signals for each of the demodulation branches, then radiated performance requirements can be tested for up to two demodulation branches (i.e. 1RX or 2RX test setups).
+If the SAN type 1-O or the SAN type 2-O uses polarization diversity and has the ability to maintain isolation between the signals for each of the demodulation branches, then radiated performance requirements can be tested for up to two demodulation branches (i.e. 1RX or 2RX test setups).
 When tested for two demodulation branches, each demodulation branch maps to one polarization.

-If the SAN type 1-O does not use polarization diversity then radiated performance requirements can only be tested for a single demodulation branch (i.e. 1RX test setup).
+If the SAN type 1-O or the SAN type 2-O does not use polarization diversity then radiated performance requirements can only be tested for a single demodulation branch (i.e. 1RX test setup).

 11.2 Performance requirements for PUSCH

+11.2.1 Requirements for SAN type 1-O

-11.2.1 Requirements for PUSCH with transform precoding disabled
+11.2.1.1 Requirements for PUSCH with transform precoding disabled